Esther-Wavinya/Esther-Wavinya/README.md

 - 💬 Ask me about ...
 Technical writing, Frontend
 - 📫 How to reach me: ...
 [Twitter](https://twitter.com/S_wavinya) & [LinkedIn](https://www.linkedin.com/in/esther-ndavi-5a4b3214b/)
 - 😄 Pronouns: ...
 Her/She
 - ⚡ Fun fact: ...
-I'm in an elysian relationship with Jesus Christ
+It gets easier.
+Every day, it gets a little easier.
+But you gotta do it every day – that’s the hard part.